Chef / Partner Luis A. Bollo

-In 1999, he moved to New York City to open a contemporary Spanish restaurant, Meigas, where he received many accolades by food critics for his innovative cuisine.
-Jonathan Gold, then writing for Gourmet magazines, exalted Bollo’s talent as the following: “Bollo may do for new Spanish Cooking in America what Vongerichten and Boulud have done for modern French cuisine in this country.”
-The New York Times also recognized his work by awarding Meigas two stars, and many other publications, including USA Today, New York Post, New York Observer, Food & Wine and New York, named the restaurant as one of the best new restaurants in New York City.
+In 1999, he moved to New York City to open a contemporary Spanish restaurant, Meigas, where he received many accolades for his innovative cuisine.
+Gourmet magazine’s restaurant critic Jonathan Gold exalted his talent, saying “Bollo may do for new Spanish Cooking in America what Vongerichten and Boulud have done for modern French cuisine in this country.”
+The New York Times also recognized his work by awarding Meigas two stars, and many other publications, including Food & Wine, New York Magazine, New York Post, New York Observer and USA Today, named the restaurant as one of the best new restaurants in New York City.

-Since Meigas’ relocation to Norwalk, CT in 2001, Bollo continued making his own path as a Spanish chef who interprets a breadth of traditional recipes with modern techniques for sophisticated American diners.
-With the opening of a new restaurant, Ibiza, in New Haven in 2003, Bollo was named as the Chef of the Year by Esquire magazine.
-In the same year, Wine Spectator hailed both restaurants as the best Spanish restaurants in the US.
-Under Bollo’s direction as executive chef, Ibiza received 28 points in 2007′s Zagat Survey, becoming the second best restaurant in Connecticut.
-Both Meigas and Ibiza received “Excellent” and “Excellent Plus” by The New York Times in 2002 and 2003, respectively.
+Meigas relocated to Norwalk, Connecticut in 2001, where Bollo continued forging his own path interpreting traditional recipes with modern techniques for American diners.
+With the opening of Ibiza, in New Haven in 2003, Bollo was named Chef of the Year by Esquire magazine.
+Wine Spectator hailed both as the best Spanish restaurants in the US.
+Under Bollo’s direction, Ibiza received 28 points in the 2007 Zagat Survey for Connecticut, the second highest rating in the state.
+Both Meigas and Ibiza also received “Excellent” ratings from The New York Times.